-5. Run the camera application program from the desktop shortcut (if the hardware is turned off use the $\mathbf{Fn} + \mathbf{F10}$ key combination to turn it on again).
+Run the camera application program from the desktop shortcut (if the hardware is turned off use the Fn + F10 key combination or hot key button to turn it on again).

 PC Camera Screen Refresh

 The PC Camera module supports a frame rate of 12 fps.
 If you find that the screen refresh rate is subject to lag or stuttering, then reduce the window size, or adjust the Output Size and/or Color Space Compression.